microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 #### Results of T4 (in Ubuntu 20.04)

-To make the result stable, we lock the frequency of T4 GPU like the following `sudo nvidia-smi --lock-gpu-clocks=990` for fair comparison.
+To make the result stable, we lock the frequency of T4 GPU like `sudo nvidia-smi --lock-gpu-clocks=990` for fair comparison.
 See [nvidia blog](https://developer.nvidia.com/blog/advanced-api-performance-setstablepowerstate/) for more information.
-Note that performance might be slightly better without locking the frequency.
+Note that performance might be slightly better without locking frequency.

 Results are from Standard_NC4as_T4_v3 Azure virtual machine: